IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/process_website.md

 *   provides ample material with which to communicate to a public audience the narrative of your work, the evolution of your ideas, and the morphology of materials and forms

 With this in mind, throughout the duration of the semester each student must carefully document all of the work created in this class, from brainstorming sessions with post-It notes to pages in a sketchbook to rough prototypes.
 You will post this documentation on your process website on a daily or weekly basis.

+You have several options:
+* Create a dedicated tumblr for this course only.
+* Get wordpress installed via sites.bxmc.poly.edu (see below) in a directory labeled vfs
+* If you already have a sites.bxmc.poly.edu account, have elton install another instance of wordpress in a directory labeled vfs (see below)
+* Alternatively create a vfs directory if you already have server space of your own via an ISP (Internet Service Provider), and install wordpress in that directory.